kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 ---
 layout: blog
-title: "Hitchhiking Vignettes"
+title: "Vignettes"
 permalink: /vignettes/
 type: "Writing"
 description: "After school I hitchhiked across the US and worked odd jobs for a year.
-Here are some pictures from the experience."
+Here's a photo essay about the whole experience."
 img:
 banner:
 case-study: false